nickk124/robust-outlier-rejection/docs/source/tutorials/functional.rst

     ../_static/examples/functional/postRCR_erry.*

-Adding error bars, or *intrinsic* uncertainties, to the measurements in the dataset introduced even more overall uncertainty, beyond just the *extrinsic* uncertainty, or scatter/sample variance of the datapoints themselves.
-That, combined with the extremely, even unusually high contaminant fraction of 85%, made it so that RCR was unable to tell apart the contaminants from the non-outlier datapoints, under-rejecting the outliers, as shown in the plot.
+Adding error bars, or *intrinsic* uncertainties, to the measurements in the dataset introduced even more overall uncertainty to the data, beyond just the *extrinsic* uncertainty, or scatter/sample variance of the datapoints themselves.
+That, combined with the extremely high contaminant fraction of 85%, made it so that RCR was unable to tell apart the contaminants from the non-outlier datapoints, under-rejecting the outliers, as shown in the plot.
 As such, the final dataset that the model was fit to included too many outliers, biasing the fitted line to have too high an intercept.
+RCR would've worked better if either/both 1) there were smaller error bars or 2) the fraction of contaminants was lower.

 .. _priors: